jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 export default Router
 ```

 In this code sample we encounter our first usage of `process.env`.
 We need an easily sharable and easily updatable base URL for our API.
-We will use `dotenv` for this purpose.
+We will use [dotenv](https://www.npmjs.com/package/dotenv) for this purpose.

 In the very root of the project, create a new file called `.env` and add the following;

 ```text
 BASE_API_URL=/api
 ```

+<div class="alert alert-warning">Please ensure that you have an entry in your <strong>.gitignore</strong> for <strong>.env</strong> files as you do not want to commit them normally.  .env files often contain sensitive details such as login credentials.</div>

 To configure `dotenv`, head back to `server/index.js` and add the **following code on line 1**.
 The code must go on line 1 to ensure proper behaviour.